Pistachio and rose panna cotta with Turkish delight

 - 50ml milk

 - 50g golden caster sugar

 - Few drops of natural pink food colouring

 - Butter to grease

 - Square of Turkish delights, cut into very small cubes

 *Use a pestle and mortar

-Topped with a vibrant smattering of dried petals and pistachio, this delicate panna cotta is flavoured with fragrant rose and served with sweet cubes of Turkish delight – the perfect way to round off a romantic meal.
-If you’re not keen on the heady aroma of rose, you can substitute lemon, almond or vanilla extract, or even orange blossom water.
+Topped with a vibrant smattering of dried petals and pistachio, this delicate panna cotta is flavoured with fragrant rose and served with sweet cubes of Turkish delight – the perfect show-stopping dinner party pudding.
+If you’re not keen on the floral aroma of rose, you can substitute lemon, almond or vanilla extract, or even orange blossom water.